Marlin Jackson

-Marlin Tyrell Jackson (born June 30, 1983) is a former American football player who last played for the Philadelphia Eagles of the National Football League.
-He played college football for the University of Michigan, and was recognized as a consensus All-American.
-The Indianapolis Colts selected him in the first round of the 2005 NFL Draft.
+Marlin Tyrell Jackson (born June 30, 1983) is an American former professional football player in the National Football League (NFL).
+He played college football for the Michigan Wolverines, and was recognized as a two-time All-American.
+The Indianapolis Colts selected him in the first round of the 2005 NFL draft.
 Jackson won Super Bowl XLI with the Colts against the Chicago Bears.
+He finished his career with the Philadelphia Eagles.

-Early years
+Early life

 Jackson was born in Sharon, Pennsylvania.
 He attended Sharon High School, and played for the Sharon Tigers high school football team.
 During his high school career, he compiled 281 career tackles, nineteen tackles for losses, three quarterback sacks, seven forced fumbles, three recovered fumbles and eighteen interceptions, including four touchdown returns.
-On offense, was he rushed for 330 five touchdowns in fifteen attempts, and caught fifty-seven passes for 1,026 yards and eighteen touchdowns.
+On offense, he rushed for 330 yards and five touchdowns, and caught fifty-seven passes for 1,026 yards and eighteen touchdowns.
 Jackson earned all-state honors, was the Pennsylvania high school player of the year and picked for the USA Today and Prep Football Report All-American teams.
 He played in the first-ever U.S. Army All-American Bowl game on December 30, 2000.

 College career

 Jackson attended the University of Michigan, where he played for coach Lloyd Carr's Michigan Wolverines football team from 2001 to 2004.
+He was recognized as a first-team All-American in 2002 by Pro Football Weekly.
 As senior team captain in 2004, he was a first-team All-Big Ten selection, and a consensus first-team All-American, having received first-team honors from the Associated Press, American Football Coaches Association, Football Writers Association of American, The Sporting News, and ESPN.

 Jackson finished his career as the second all-time leader among Michigan players in pass breakups.
 During his senior year, opposing coaches and quarterbacks, concerned at Jackson's interception and pass break-up ability, threw less than fourteen percent of their passes in his direction.